 More than 200 students complete a study abroad experience each year.
 Our faculty-led J Term programs take students all over the world: Bahamas, Costa Rica, Czech Republic, England, France, Ghana, Hawaii, India, Ireland, Italy, Madagascar, New York City, South Africa, Spain, Thailand, Vietnam, and more.
 Through connections with a broad range of institutions and consortia, students can study for a semester or a year in Africa, Asia, the Caribbean, Europe, Latin America, North America, and the Pacific.
 Study Abroad

 Every year hundreds of Hartwick students participate in internships and applied experiences for credit in an exceptional variety of work environments.
-Shadowing a professional in the workplace is one of the best ways to learn about what a job is really like-from the inside.
-Through Hartwick’s MetroLink and BinghamtonLink networking and job-shadowing programs, students learn firsthand about different careers in locations such as Boston, New York City, and other local venues.
-Career Services and Internships
+Through networking and job-shadowing programs, students learn firsthand about different careers in locations such as Boston, New York City, and other local venues.
+Career Development and Internships

 Our Pine Lake Environmental Campus, located just eight miles from the main campus, provides countless opportunities.
 Students conduct biological and environmental research at Pine Lake, design and build ecologically sound buildings, undertake archaeological research, and much more.
 Pine Lake Environmental Campus